Nick-the-BinaryTree/model-tube/README.md

 Wipes Elasticsearch index in settings (careful!).

+### Create Command
+`tube create`

+Creates a blank index with the name specified in setting.
+Note: The above will do nothing if the index already exists.

+### Clear Types Command
+`tube clearTypes [model names (space-separated)]'``

+Removes all models with the name specified from the index.

+Ex: `tube clearTypes Resource Facility Order`

+'Shortcut: "ct" can be used instead of "clearTypes"

 ### Search Commands
 Three ways to simple search all models:
 `tube simpleSearch [search term] [optional: property to search]`